UiL-OTS-labs/jspsych-vislexdec-vp-vm/README.md

 A reference that descibes this variant's method:

 		Jacob, G., Heyer, V., & Veríssimo, J. (2018).
 Aiming at the same target: A masked priming study directly comparing derivation and inflection in the second language.
 International Journal of Bilingualism, 22(6), 619–637. https://doi.org/10.1177/1367006916688333

-The essential sub trial phases for _one_ trial for this boilerplate experiment are:
+Crucial trial phases (sub trial phases):

-1. Fixation cross presentation (fixed time, no responses are recorded)
+- Fixation cross
-2. Mask presentation (fixed time, no responses are recorded)
+- Visual Mask
-3. Prime presentation (fixed time, no responses are recorded)
+- Visual Prime
-4. Test stimulus presentation (the last string of letters of the presented pair, lexical decision phase).
+- Lexical decision (decision phase)

-Only in this _last phase_, as soon as the "test item" is being presented, the participant can respond with the keyboard.
+Only in this _last phase_, as soon as the item is being presented, the participant can respond with the keyboard.

 # Output
 The data of _all_ (sub) _trial phases_ are logged in the data, but the output data can be filtered after data collection in many ways.